Eacred/EarthCoinCash/contrib/README.md

 Files used during the gitian build process.
 For more information about gitian, see the [the Bitcoin Core documentation repository](https://github.com/bitcoin-core/docs).

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Earthcoin Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing EarthcoinCash Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.